What is organ and tissue donation?

 Can my family override my decision to donate?

 Why register?
-Isn’t it enough to have a heart on my driver license or carry an organ and tissue donor card?
+Isn’t it enough to have a heart on my driver license?

-A donor designation on your D.C. driver’s license and/or a signed and witnessed donor card does grant authorization for organ and/or tissue recovery, but due to the suddenness and emotion surrounding the circumstances, both documents are rarely available at the time a family is approached regarding donation.
+A donor designation on your D.C. driver’s license does grant authorization for organ and/or tissue recovery, but due to the suddenness and emotion surrounding the circumstances, the license may rarely be available at the time a family is approached regarding donation.

 Does my age, pre-existing medical condition, or sexual orientation prevent me from being a donor?